mattbelland/amgit/en/04-git-server/01-chapter4.markdown

 editor.

 Anyway, go ahead and change one line of the file.
-For example, I changed "Milk" to "Skim Milk."
+For example, I changed "Milk" to "Skim milk."

 Press "Commit changes."
 Now, again, there is a commit in the remote repo that is not in the local copy.
 But don't pull it yet!